Sportsters and Roadsters

 step-over that they call the Streamway 3.

-The reason I mention these here is that the store, Bob
+The reason I mention these here is that Bob Lounsbury

-Lounsbury Sporting Goods, where I have worked for
+Sporting Goods, the store where I have worked for

-approximately the last 30 years can order these models
+approximately 40 years, can order these models from these

-from these various manufactureres.
-If you live in the area
+various manufacturers.
+If you live in the area of

-of Middletown, NY or are planning to be near enough to stop
+Middletown, NY or are planning to be near enough to stop by

-by you can order these and other models from us as long as
+you can order these and other models from us as long as you

-you can stop by to pick the bicycle up, or have someone pick
+can stop by to pick the bicycle up, or have someone pick up

 assembled, fully adjusted, ready to ride condition.
 We